 Never pay to join a mystery shopping agency.
 You are being paid for your service.

 Make money chatting to people

-There is loads of home based call centre work for individuals who aren’t mobile.
-All you need is a computer, the internet and a phone line and your job is to simply answer customer service calls and deliver excellent customer service.
+There’s loads of home based call centre work for individuals who aren’t mobile.
+All you need is a computer, the internet and a phone, and your job is to simply answer customer service calls and deliver excellent service.

-Also, customer service is increasingly branching out.
-Customers are contacting companies and making their queries via email, social media and online channels, therefore there is more technical support work for those who are not very mobile.
+Customer service is increasingly branching out.
+Clients are contacting companies and making their queries via email, social media and online chats, so there’s more technical support work for those who aren’t very mobile.